infinite0007/SmartArt/README.md

 To install all dependencies, which are important before running the project.

-## Raspberry
+# Raspberry
-When the basic stuff is up and running, simply clone the repository to a folder on your raspberry.
+When the basic stuff is up and running, simply clone the repository to a folder on your Raspberry Pi.
 cd into */SmartArt/Logik* and run the command
 *`sudo python3 SmartArt.py`*
 The main menu should appear in the console and show options for what is yet possible with the program.

-# The matrixController module
+## The matrixController module
 This module contains the functions for setting the matrix options.
 These come from the Python binding of the rpi-rgb-led-matrix-library.
 `setOptions ():` Here you can define the size of the matrix, how many matrices